• Skip to primary navigation

 Kenai Fjords and Resurrection Bay Half-Day Wildlife Cruise

 Indulge in a 4-hour Kenai Fjords cruise in Resurrection Bay departing from Seward Harbor, offering you an ample opportunity for wildlife viewing.
 Traverse 55 miles of rugged coastline on this round-trip journey and capture countless unforgettable moments as you glide past the magnificent Bear Glacier.
-Get up close to sea lion colonies and the bustling seabird rookeries, and maintain a vigilant watch for the graceful presence of whales, the charming sea otters, the lively Dall’s porpoises, the majestic eagles, and the agile mountain goats.
-This cruise ensures an extraordinary wildlife-rich experience that will leave you with cherished memories and remarkable photographs.

 Check Availability